ed-barberis/fso_cco_lab_guide/content/20_Hands_On_Deployment/22_generate_config_files/_index.md

 ## Upload the Configuration Files to your Cloud9 instance
-Having successfully generated the essential configuration files for monitoring the application environment with CNAO, your next step is to upload these files to your Cloud9 lab environment for use.
+Having successfully generated the essential configuration files for monitoring the application environment with CCO, your next step is to upload these files to your Cloud9 lab environment for use.

-<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; In the Cloud9 left sidebar, select the top-level directory labeled "CNAO-Lab-*user-info*-Cloud9 - /home/ec2-user."
+<span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; In the Cloud9 left sidebar, select the top-level directory labeled "CCO-Lab-*user-info*-Cloud9 - /home/ec2-user."
 Then, navigate to the **File** menu and choose the **Upload Local Files** option. </span>

 ![image](/images/22_k8s_and_app/c9_upload_local_files.png)